kpaonaut/VPGNet_for_lane/caltech-lanes-dataset/caltech-lane-detection/src/readme.md

 modify in `IPM.cpp`
 camera parameter configuration for general usage (perform IPM on other tasks): modify in `camera.conf`
-**Notice**: In `IPM.cpp`, there are two reloaded functions `parse_config()`.
+**Notice**: In `IPM.cpp`, there are two overloaded functions `parse_config()`.
 The version which reads from file is slower and can't be used for batch processing since it requires file I/O everytime.